drusin/blog/content/posts/tech_pkm_tools.md

 Well, maybe, but just maybe, I spend a day of my last year's summer vacation, after researching PKM tools, to write a custom plugin for Logseq that synchronizes the Logseq graph to a git repository every time you stopped typing...
 I need to clean it up a bit and will try to publish it on the Logseq plugin marketplace, promised!

-## Should I try Logseq if I'm already using Obsidian?
+## Should you try Logseq if I'm already using Obsidian?
 Obsidian has a more active community, bigger plugin ecosystem and (I assume) runs faster and is more stable - chances are if you are happy with it right now, you won't find a good reason to switch.
 But, of course, Logseq is free.
 So if you want to spend a weekend playing around with a different tool, nothing is stopping you.
 Especially if you find yourself thinking about layouting and structuring your thoughts/notes too much, it might be that Logseq's "just dump stuff in the journal every day"-approach could make it easier to get started with using a PKM tool more often.
 I quite like it!